MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/cryptographic-controls-technical-reference.md

 ### ISV proxy solutions and PKI certificates

 Independent Software Vendors (ISVs) can create applications that extend Configuration Manager.
-For example, an ISV could create extensions to support non-Windows client platforms such as macOS.
+For example, an ISV could create extensions to support non-Windows client platforms.
 However, if the site systems require HTTPS client connections, these clients must also use PKI certificates for communication with the site.
 Configuration Manager includes the ability to assign a certificate to the ISV proxy that enables communications between the ISV proxy clients and the management point.
 If you use extensions that require ISV proxy certificates, consult the documentation for that product.

 If the ISV certificate is compromised, block the certificate in the **Certificates** node in the **Administration** workspace, **Security** node.